 What’s in a Name?

 A great name sticks with you and gives a particular feel to a person or a place.
 Especially in a fantasy world, names are like glue between the story and the world.
-If I tell you about two towns, one called Evildome and one called Faeglade, you will immediately make some assumptions.
+If I tell you about two towns, Evildome and Faeglade, you will immediately make some assumptions.
 Maybe they are incorrect, but that’s not the point.
 The point is that you should load names with more substance than a mere combination of letters that no one else had thought of before.

 But naming doesn’t stop at characters.
 It goes way beyond that.
 So, what can we name in a story?